Cost of Living in Greece

 • copy of a birth certificate

-What about opening an account while you’re still in your home country?
+The process of setting up the account is not that difficult and it doesn’t take long.
+But what about opening an account while you’re still in your home country?
 Unfortunately, Greek domestic and international banks don’t offer the service of opening an account online.
 You can do that only in person, so you’ll be able to set an account after you’re already in Greece.

 Rent costs in Greece are relatively low, though they vary depending on the location and the type of the property.
 Rental homes range from modern flats to rustic houses to make you feel like you’re in a vintage movie.